Pangjing-Wu/algorithmic-trading/README.md

     * Generate quote series (which is generator type).
     * Get time series of all/quote/trade data.

-Note: It would be better to design data structure for quote and trade.
+Note: It would be better to design data structures (class or namedtuple) for quote and trade.

 ### env.py
 #### class AlgorithmTrader()
 * Attributes:
     * Some attributes to describe _<s,a,r,p>_.
     * Simulated order book.
+    * Environment records (i.e. info of setp).
 * Methods:
     * \_\_init__(TickData, strategy_direction, volume, reward_function: *callable* or *str*, [arguments to describe environment]):
     * reset(): rest environment.